-After you have unloaded the clothes and discovered the mishap, inspect each fabric item for stains and follow these tips to remove the specific type of ink that caused the stains.
+After you have unloaded the clothes and discovered the mishap, inspect each fabric item for stains and learn how to remove the specific type of ink that caused the stains.
 It is important to treat the clothes first to help avoid set-in stains before you tackle the washer or dryer.

-Now, for the washer or dryer drum.
-The same rubbing or isopropyl alcohol that you use for first aid will remove any ink remaining in your washer or dryer tub.
+For the washer or dryer drum, the same rubbing or isopropyl alcohol that you use for first aid will remove any ink remaining in your washer or dryer tub.
 Use an old white towel or sponge dampened with the alcohol to remove the ink.
 It may take several applications and some elbow grease to remove all the ink.
 Keep moving your cleaning cloth to a clean spot to prevent redistributing the ink.
 Rinse by wiping down the drum with a clean cloth or sponge dampened with plain water.

 If the ink has landed on the outside of the appliances, rubbing alcohol will remove it there as well without harming the finish.

 How to Remove Melted Wax from a Dryer Drum